WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

     >    ![Profiles](../graphics/Lab1_AI_Agent/2.63.gif)

 6. Compare your settings with the screenshot below to make sure you configured the HTTP Request correctly.
-Make sure you **Save**S the changies.
+Make sure you **Save** the changies.
    ![Profiles](../graphics/Lab1_AI_Agent/2.29.png)